 - hemp hearts

-- It should be dark golden in color.
+- It should be dark golden.
 Spelt flour banana bread will be slightly darker than the one made with white flour simply because the flour is darker.
 The edges of the bread should be slightly darker than the top.

 - There will be one large crack or a few smaller cracks running along the top of the bread.
 The cracks can appear in the center or closer to the sides.
 There should be no wet batter inside the cracks.

-If you love baking with spelt flour, check out these healthy recipes:
+If you have some spelt flour left after baking banana bread, check out these recipes:

 - 2 cups whole spelt flour